nechehin/vast-contentroll/readme.md

 # VAST content-roll player

 Show video content-roll from VAST source.
-Show and play only if content-rooll is visible in viewport.
+Show and play only if content-roll is visible in viewport.

 ## How to use: